alexandruionica/cloudbackup/documentation_src/docs/configuration.md

 - `auth_provider_x509_cert_url` - optional credential parameter extracted from the service account key json file.
 - `client_x509_cert_url` - optional credential parameter extracted from the service account key json file.
 - `storage_class` - optional parameter.
 If specified, it must be one of "multi_regional", "regional", "nearline" or "coldline".
 Values correspond to GCP storage tiers.
+- `disable_crc32c_hash` - optional parameter.
+If not specified then it defaults to "false" and then a CRC32c hash will be calculated for each uploaded file and then sent to GCP storage together with the file.
+The hash will then be used by GCP storage to validate that the file did not get corrupted during the upload.
+The only downside to this is that in order to compute the hash, the file will be read one extra time from the local disk.
+Setting this parameter to a value of "yes" or "true" means the CRC32c hash will not be calculated and sent.

 It is highly advisable to:
 - dedicate GCP storage buckets only for backup only purposes.
-Mixing use of GCP storage buckets may lead to backups being corrupted if any other software or persons manage the contents of the buckets
+Mixing use of GCP storage buckets may lead to backups being corrupted if any other software or persons manage the contents of the buckets.
 - make use of the `prefix` backup configuration setting so a given system is the only one making use of any GCP storage bucket key beginning with said prefix.
 Failing to do so may lead to corrupted backups.
+- not disable the computation of CRC32c hashes.

 Example configuration:
 ```yaml